Reactive Global Minimum Variance Portfolios with $k-$BAHC covariance cleaning: Results

-What values to take for $k$ (and for this data set) depends on $\Delta t_{in}$.
-In the high-dimensional regime ($q>1$), i.e. for $\Delta t_{in}<90$, the best results are obtained is for $k=1$; however, when $\Delta t_{in}$ increases the performance of $k=1$ becomes even worse than the sample covariance.
-From this analysis is clear that the larger the calibration window size, the larger the approximation order $k$ must be.
-Figures~\ref{fig:Klongshort} and \ref{fig:Klong} show the average optimal $k^*$ that minimizes the realized risk as a function of $\Delta t_{in}$ for the long-short and long-only case.
-They confirm that a longer calibration window requires a higher approximation order both for the long-short and long-only cases; however, whereas for the long-short the increment seems linear with $\Delta t_{in}$, this dependence for the long-only case is sub-linear (and much noisier).
-It is worth remarking that the fits of the right plots of Figure \ref{fig:VOL} are obtained with $k\le20$: larger values of $k$ might further improve the performance for larger $\Delta t_{in}$; however, they would require a comparatively greater computational effort.
+What values to take for $k$ (and for this data set) depends on $\tau_{in}$.
+In the high-dimensional regime ($q>1$), i.e. for $\tau_{in}<90$, the best results are obtained for $k=1$; however, when $\tau_{in}$ increases, the performance of $k=1$ becomes even worse than the sample covariance.
+From this analysis, it is clear that the larger the calibration window size, the larger the approximation order $k$ must be.
+Figures~\ref{fig:Klongshort} and \ref{fig:Klong} show the average optimal $k^*$ that minimizes the realized risk as a function of $\tau_{in}$ for the long-short and long-only case.
+They confirm that a longer calibration window requires a higher approximation order both for the long-short and long-only cases; however, whereas for the long-short setting, $k^*$ seems to have a linear dependence on $\tau_{in}$, this dependence is sub-linear (and much noisier) in the long-only case.
+It is worth remarking that the fits of the right plots of Figure \ref{fig:VOL} are obtained with $k\le20$: larger values of $k$ might further improve the performance for larger $\tau_{in}$; however, they would require a comparatively greater computational effort.